Nyx3815/Adjustable-Runway/README.md

 The `PIDCommand` module is used to create and control commands to use PID to control outputs to things like motors.

 Important methods:
-- `calculate()` - Updates the value of the output using the input and setpoint data
+- `calculate()` - Updates the value of the output using the input and setpoint data.
-- `atSetpoint()` - Stops the PID command if the error and error rates are within a certain limit
+- `atSetpoint()` - Stops the PID command if the error and error rates are within a certain limit.
-- `eStop()` - In case of emergency, stops the PID command until the Arduino is reset
+- `eStop()` - In case of emergency, stops the PID command until the Arduino is reset.

 ---